dgaydukov/cert-spring5/files/spring5.md

 `ContextLoaderListener` (implements `ServletContextListener`) load root web app context.

-You can also use `web.xml` to register your web app
+You can also use `web.xml` to register your web app.
+Here you can register
+* root web app context
+* dispatcher servlet
+* config classes
+* context loader listener
+* filters (like `MultipartFilter`) but not custom beans like `ViewResolver/MultipartResolver`.
+DispatcherServlet looks for an instance of `MultipartResolver` registered as a bean by the name of DispatcherServlet.MULTIPART_RESOLVER_BEAN_NAME ("multipartResolver").
+By default it's `StandardServletMultipartResolver`
 ```
 <web-app>
     <!-- Configure ContextLoaderListener to use AnnotationConfigWebApplicationContext instead of the default XmlWebApplicationContext -->